kcccr123/receipt-scanner-backend/README.md

 Training toolds for RCNN model are located in the `RCNN` folder.

-To train, simply run the training script `TrainModelGREY.py` in the terminal To setup the training script:
+To train, simply run the training script `TrainModelGREY.py` in the terminal.
+To setup the training script:

 **Data Folder**